junxit/us-congress-bills-109/bill.md

     - **(A)** in the first sentence, by striking “is authorized” and all that follows through “of this section” and inserting “may exempt an agency action from compliance with the requirements of subsections (a) through (d) of this section before the initiation of such agency action,”; and
     - **(B)** by striking the second sentence.

-## § 13.
+## § 12.
 Exceptions to prohibitions

 - **(a)** *Incidental take permits* Section 10(a)(2) (16 U.S.C.
 1539(a)(2)) is amended—
   - **(1)** in subparagraph (A) by striking “and” after the semicolon at the end of clause (iii), by redesignating clause (iv) as clause (vii), and by inserting after clause (iii) the following:
-    > - **(iv)** objective, measurable biological goals to be achieved for species covered by the plan and specific measures for achieving such goals;
+    > - **(iv)** objective, measurable biological goals to be achieved for species covered by the plan and specific measures for achieving such goals consistent with the requirements of subparagraph (B);
-    > - **(v)** measures the applicant will take to monitor impacts of the plan on covered species and the effectiveness of the plan’s measures in achieving the plan’s biological goals; and
+    > - **(v)** measures the applicant will take to monitor impacts of the plan on covered species and the effectiveness of the plan’s measures in achieving the plan’s biological goals;
-    > - **(vi)** adaptive management provisions necessary to respond to all reasonably foreseeable changes in circumstances that could appreciably reduce the likelihood of the survival and recovery of any species covered by the plan
+    > - **(vi)** adaptive management provisions necessary to respond to all reasonably foreseeable changes in circumstances that could appreciably reduce the likelihood of the survival and recovery of any species covered by the plan; and

   - **(2)** in subparagraph (B) by striking “and” after the semicolon at the end of clause (iv), by redesignating clause (v) as clause (vi), and by inserting after clause (iv) the following:
     > - **(v)** the term of the permit is reasonable, taking into consideration—